 Come late spring or early summer in Okauchee Lake, you probably can't wait to get out on your pontoon boat.
 Be aware that you might have some unwelcome company.

-A watercraft covered up for many months in Okauchee Lake is ideal habitat for spiders.
-They love the damp inside.
-With its many crevices and compartments, a ski boat offers friendly confines.
+A ski boat covered up for many months in Okauchee Lake is ideal living space for creepy-crawlies.
+They love the confines inside.
+With its many crevices and compartments, a boat offers friendly confines.
 Critters get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Okauchee Lake critters – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Okauchee Lake multi-legged residents – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
+Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
 Proactive pest control will kill and control insects throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged hitchhiker unexpectedly visiting you or a guest.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

-For many people in Okauchee Lake, southeast WI and northern IL, summer is all about being on the water.
-Click here to schedule a fishing boat spraying, so that you can be sure the only guests aboard will be invited ones.
+For many people in Okauchee Lake, southeast Wisconsin and northern IL, summer is all about the water.
+Click here to schedule a pontoon boat spraying, so that you can be sure the only guests aboard will be invited ones.